winglang/wing/libs/wingsdk/src/ex/react-app.md

 #### using wing variables within react code

-`ex.ReactApp` allows you to pass preflight arguments from wing to the React app using `addEnvironment` method:
+`ex.ReactApp` allows you to pass preflight arguments from wing to the React app using `addEnvironmentVariable` method:

 ```ts
 bring cloud;